DMeville/Steamworks-P2P-Plus/README.md

 All the good stuff is in NetworkManager.cs

 Define your message type and signature somewhere.
 Ideally all in the same class.
-These message types are turned into ints and sent over the wire, so it's crucial every connected client has the same ordering.
+These message types are turned into ints and sent over the wire, so it's crucial every connected client has the same message type ordering.
 ```
 NetworkManager.instance.RegisterMessageType("PlayerData", SerializePlayerData, DeserializePlayerdata, OnRecPlayerData);
 ````